 In considering Significant Biological Diversity Values, appropriate actions to safeguard/protect biological diversity values would typically require the input of a suitably qualified scientific expert, and may be specified in operating guidelines or similar instructions which contain procedures for protecting retained native vegetation during forest operations.

-A-4.3.3 Significant biological diversity
+C-4.3.3 Significant biological diversity

-The intent of this requirement is to ensure that forest managers utilise appropriate management practices in defined forest areas to protect and maintain Significant Biological Diversity Values.
+The intent of this requirement is to ensure that forest managers utilise appropriate management practices in the defined forest area to protect and maintain Significant Biological Diversity Values.